-- (Stadium, Stadium) is a NE: Best responses to each other - (Cinema, Cinema) is a NE: Best responses to each other - But they are not Dominant Strategy Equilibria ... are we really sure they will eventually go out together????
+(Stadium, Stadium) is a NE: Best responses to each other (Cinema, Cinema) is a NE: Best responses to each other two traffic streams originated at node O need to be routed to the rest of the network

+8 but they are not Dominant Strategy Equilibria ... are we really sure they will eventually go out together????